Knowing the signs of a failing starter motor; can help you diagnose the problem.

 Grinding Noise When Trying To Start The Engine

 A worn starter drive gear not making proper contact with the flywheel could make this noise.
 This is similar to the one that is heard if you start your engine and then accidentally restart it.

 However, grinding may also happen inside the starting motor.
 In either case, it’s something that can’t be fixed on the engine.
 Damage to your flywheel will happen if not repaired quickly.

 Smell Or See Smoke When Starting The Engine

-The starter is a mechanical system that is powered by electricity.
-Sometimes the starting motor will overheat because of continued power being supplied to the starter.
+Electricity powers all starters.
+Sometimes the starting motor will overheat.
 If this occurs, you’ll most likely see or smell smoke coming from underneath the engine.
-This problem may be caused by a short circuit or might be due to a problem with the ignition switch.
+A short circuit or failing ignition switch may cause this.